Skip to content

 Get inspired by participants in our Anti-Stigma Fund

 You could also get inspiration from others who are doing great work in this area.
 For several years, the NHS Greater Glasgow and Clyde Healthy Minds Network ran an Anti-Stigma Fund, inviting creative bids from organisations to help address some of the issues surrounding mental health stigma and discrimination.
-To find out more about some of the projects that received funding, you can read our Glasgow City-Based Case Study, or have a look through some of the other outputs detailed below:
+To find out more about some of the projects that received funding, you can read our Glasgow City-Based Case Study, or have a look through some of the other projects detailed below:

 Mental Health Stigma and Chronic Conditions

 The animation below was funded by the Healthy Minds Network’s Anti-Stigma Fund.
-It was developed by the Teapot Trust and a group of young people with chronic physical conditions to show what it’s like to have a chronic physical health condition, and how it can impact on someone’s mental health.
+It was developed by the Teapot Trust and a group of young people with chronic physical conditions to show what it’s like to have a chronic physical health condition, and how it can impact someone’s mental health.

 Helpful Resources

-We have listed below a range of resources that will help you tackle mental health stigma and discrimination across the lifecourse:
+We have listed below a range of resources that will help you tackle mental health stigma and discrimination across the life course:

 General